 Scott DK, O'Doherty RM, Stafford JM, Newgard CB, Granner DK.
 The repression of hormone-activated PEPCK gene expression by glucose is insulin-independent but requires glucose metabolism.
 J. Biol.
 Chem.
 1998 Sep 9/11/1998; 273(37): 24145-51.
 PMID: 9727036, ISSN: 0021-9258.

 The goal of our research program is to define and target pathways to reduce cardiovascular disease associated with obesity and diabetes.
 Most of our projects center around sex differences in lipoprotein metabolism and risk of atherosclerosis with obesity and diabetes.
 Our studies involve exposure to techniques ranging from molecular biology to animal physiology.
 We use in vivo metabolism and tracers to understand how hepatic pathways controlling lipoprotein metabolism are altered with obesity and sex hormones.

-Experience with animal surgical techniques is not required but preferred.
-A research background in diabetes or lipid biology is required.
+A research background in diabetes, metabolism, or lipid biology is preferred, as is experience in animal surgical techniques.
 Molecular biology experience is required, though training will be provided for specific techniques.
 Common techniques include: hyperinsulinemic-euglycemic clamps, atherosclerosis studies, HDL function studies, lipoprotein chromatography and lipid assays, western blots for protein, RT-PCR, cell culture, adenovirus purification.